 But since I was so scared of Ma’am Luz, our coach, I joined the contests anyway.
 All of them.
 Despite having limited knowledge about campus journalism, I tried my best to be creative and spell words correctly and ensure my handwriting was legible.
 And I followed the lecturers’ instructions.

 I ended up bagging five awards, including top spots in Feature Writing and Editorial Cartooning.
 Ma’am Luz was so happy, and she kept bragging that it was my first time, that I had only been training for a few days, and that I was just in grade five.
 I was too young to be there.
-That time, it was usually the graduating students who were set to compete.
+At that time, it was usually the graduating students who were set to compete.
 Of course, school paper advisers from other schools were impressed.

-That went on until I reached sixth grade, and then high school.
-The only difference was, out of stubbornness, I decided to join the Filipino Publication in high school instead.
+That went on until I reached sixth grade and then high school.
+The only difference was, out of stubbornness, I decided to join the Filipino publication in high school instead.
 Just for a change.